Quantum Circuits for Isometries

 \begin{rmk} [Optimized state preparation] As a by-product of the above we obtain an improved bound over that of~\cite{10} on the number of \cnot{} gates required for state preparation on an odd number $n=2k+1\geqslant5$ of qubits.
 The optimized decomposition is based on~\cite{3} and described in Section~\ref{opt_SP_app}.
 The count~(\ref{CNOT_SP_odd}) using state preparation on $k$ qubits, which requires $2^k-k-1$ \cnots{} (as in~\cite{10}), gives the following count for state preparation starting from the basis state $\ket{0}^{\otimes n}$:

 Previously, the bound of $\frac{23}{24} 2^n$ \cnots{} to leading order was only known to be achievable for an even number of qubits~\cite{3} with a slightly weaker bound of $2^n$ \cnots{} to leading order in the odd case~\cite{10}.
+For completeness, the bound for even $n$ is~\cite{3}

+and since this bound is larger than~\eqref{eq:statepreparation_opt} for all $n$, the bound in the even case can be used for all $n$.

 It is interesting to note the parallelizability of our circuit for state preparation, similarly to~\cite{3}.
 The form of the circuit means that, for large (odd) $n$, the circuit depth (i.e., the number of computational steps needed to perform the circuit) is about $3/4$ of the total gate count. ÊMeasuring the circuit depth only in terms of \cnots{}, our decomposition scheme has depth $\frac{23}{32}2^n$ to leading order, improving the previous best known bound of $\frac{23}{24}2^n$~\cite{3}.
 In the case of even $n$, the minimum known circuit depth is $\frac{23}{48}2^n$~\cite{3}. \end{rmk}